dimitri-nicolo/calico/security/firewall-integration.md

 1. Log in to the Fortigate Firewall user interface.
 2. Under Policy & Objects, click Addresses.
-3. Verify that your Kubernetes-related address objects and address group objects are created with the following comments “Managed by Tigera {{site.prodname}}”.
+3. Verify that your Kubernetes-related address objects and address group objects are created with the following comments "Managed by Tigera {{site.prodname}}".

 ### Above and beyond